Complete Guide to Top Online Construction Management Degrees

 An associate degree in construction management will teach students to plan and schedule construction projects, deliver presentations, and supervise construction sites.
 The associate degree curriculum for construction management covers construction fundamentals and other areas, such as construction methods and materials, cost estimating, project scheduling, and safety planning and administration.

-CM bachelor’s programs equip students with fundamental skills in construction as well as business management knowledge.
+Construction management bachelor’s programs equip students with fundamental skills in construction as well as business management knowledge.
 Examples of some of the subjects covered during the bachelor’s program include building codes and standards, construction methods and materials, contract administration, and cost estimation and analysis.

 Master's degrees prepare students for advanced positions in construction management or construction academia and allow students to specialize in a particular area, such as real estate, construction technology, or finance.
 Courses may cover legal issues, business planning, land use analysis, and real estate development.
 Master’s programs require extensive research, and some programs require students to complete a thesis.